rclone/rclone/docs/content/swift.md

 transactions in exchange for more memory.
 See the [rclone docs](/docs/#fast-list) for more details.

+### --update and --use-server-modtime ###

+As noted below, the modified time is stored on metadata on the object.
+It is used by default for all operations that require checking the time a file was last updated.
+It allows rclone to treat the remote more like a true filesystem, but it is inefficient because it requires an extra API call to retrieve the metadata.

+For many operations, the time the object was last uploaded to the remote is sufficient to determine if it is "dirty".
+By using `--update` along with `--use-server-modtime`, you can avoid the extra API call and simply upload files whose local modtime is newer than the time it was last uploaded.

 ### Specific options ###

 Here are the command line options specific to this cloud storage